nus-cs1010/2324-s1/docs/vim-setup.md

 $ ls -a
 ```

 We have created a `.vimrc` file, with CS1010 defaults, for your use.
-This is the basis upon which you can build.
+This is the basis upon which you can build your own configuration.

 To copy this file to your home directory on the PE nodes,
 ```Bash